dylanfesta/HawkesSimulator.jl/docs/src/alphadelay.md

 doplot()
 ```

+when defining a new kernel in the code,
+the function `interaction_kernel(...)`
-when defining a new kernel, one needs also to define an upper limit function.
+one needs also to define a non-increasing upper limit function,
+`interaction_kernel_upper(...)`
-the closer it is to the true kernel, the better.
+the closer it is to the true kernel, the more efficient the simulation.

 ```@example alphadelay
 #